crystal-lang/crystal-book/docs/guides/static_linking.md

 First you have to know which libraries your program links against.

 NOTE:
-Static libraries have the file extension `.a` on POSIX and `.lib` on Windows.
-DLL import libraries on Windows also have the `.lib` extension.
+Static libraries have the file extension `.a` on POSIX (including MinGW-w64) and `.lib` on Windows MSVC.
+DLL import libraries on Windows have the `.dll.a` extension for MinGW-w64 and `.lib` for MSVC.
 Dynamic libraries have `.so` on Linux and most other POSIX platforms, `.dylib` on macOS and `.dll` on Windows.

 On most POSIX systems the tool `ldd` shows which dynamic libraries an executable links to.
 The equivalent